AntGaming/enpassant/README.md

 - [x] lengthen time after death + death screen animation
 - [x] visual for immunity
 - [x] rework enemies so that they are more dependent on par_enemy - easier code changes
+- [x] apply some sort of speed cap to enemies - they can fly at you bc of exclusion ( rework enemies first? )
+- [x] made rook ai more complex

 ## Bugs
 - [x] fixed bug w crosshair not appearing above gui
 - [x] out of battle cursor
 - [x] fix the audio in the king fight
+- [x] knights not excluding?